 Outside of music, Mr. Smith’s hobbies include gardening, swing dancing, and enjoying the company of loved ones.
 Speaking of loved ones, Mr. Smith has been married to his better side for two years.
 They met in Athens at Ohio University and currently reside in Lancaster.

 Administrative Coordinator of the Band of Gold

 Miss Cassandra Bull is in her ninth year teaching in the Lancaster City Schools.
 She works as a general music educator at General Sherman and Thomas Ewing Junior High Schools.
-During the second semester she teaches fifth grade beginning woodwinds at all elementary schools and helps out with the high school band program.
+She also serves as Administrative Coordinator for the Band of Gold, and assists as a flute specialist at Lancaster High School.

 Miss Bull received her Bachelor of Music Education in May 2009 from Ashland University and is currently pursuing training to become a Board Certified Music Therapist through St. Mary-of-the-Woods College.